icefoxen/langdev-garnet/spec/grammar.rst

 Arrays and slices should be a thing.
 An array is the actual static array referred to directly, a slice is a a pointer and length to an array.

-Changes: Array type, slice type, array reference expr and lvalue, struct type, struct field reference and lvalue, tuple type, tuple construction, tuple destructuring let.
+Changes: Array type, slice type, array reference expr and lvalue, struct type, struct field reference and lvalue, tuple type, tuple literals, tuple destructuring let.
+Array and struct literals.

 Revision 4
 ----------